-Children who are learning English as an additional language have linguistic skills similar to those of monolingual English-speaking children.
-Their ability to participate in the full curriculum may well be in advance of their current ability to communicate in English.
-To support the children who are new to English when they begin in South Hill Primary visuals (such as diagrams and pictures) are used throughout the school to support understanding and spoken language.
+Children who are learning English as an Additional Language have linguistic skills similar to those of monolingual English-speaking children.
+Their ability to participate in the full curriculum may well be in advance of their current ability to communicate in English and they should not be considered to have SEND.
+To support the children who are new to

-Activities are supported by visuals, and aids are placed strategically around the environment to develop communicative skills.
-Key questions will be demonstrated using Widget (symbols to support reading) or other visuals.
+English when they begin in South Hill Primary visuals (such as diagrams and pictures) are used throughout the school to support understanding and spoken language.
+Activities are also supported by visuals, and aids are placed strategically around the environment to develop communicative skills.
 All resources are labelled in words and pictures to allow the children to develop connections between both spoken and written English.
-Bilingual books are on offer within our school library for use at home.